Republic of Korea

 The minimum credit requirement for earning a degree is established by the individual institution’s academic regulations.

-Most bachelor programs require 140 credits, including 35 credits in the major.
+For bachelor’s degree programs, students must earn the credits required for graduation as determined autonomously by each university.
 Master’s programs require two or more years of study and 24 academic credits in general, while Doctoral programs require three or more years of study and 36 credits.
 These are typical requirements degree programs, but specific requirements for individual degree programs are various, and minimum required credits, conditions for graduations are determined at the departmental and institutional levels.

 Number of credits per higher education cycle is established by the individual institution’s academic regulations.